China–Japan relations: 2010s

 Relations between Japan and China improved in the wake of the China–United States trade war.
-The improvement has been attributed to strong personal rapport between Abe and Xi, and to Japan's own trade disputes with the United States.
+The improvement has been attributed to strong personal rapport between Shinzo Abe and Xi Jinping, and to Japan's own trade disputes with the United States.
 Abe advised Xi on trade negotiations with U.S. president Donald Trump.
+In May 2018, Chinese Premier Li Keqiang visited Japan.
+From 25 to 27 October 2018, at the invitation of Chinese Premier Li Keqiang, Shinzo Abe paid an official visit to China.
+A framework for third-party market cooperation was established between the two countries.

 2020s

-Sino-Japanese relations have experienced a thaw due to novel coronavirus outbreak.
-On 15 January 2020, Japan has confirmed the first case of novel coronavirus, first identified in Haneda Airport in Tokyo that emerge from Wuhan.
+Sino-Japanese relations experienced a thaw during the novel coronavirus outbreak.
+On 15 January 2020, Japan confirmed the first case of novel coronavirus from a man who had traveled to Wuhan.
 With an ancient line of a poem by a Japanese emperor to a Chinese monk that inspired the latter to spread Buddhism to Japan: "Even though we live in different places, we live under the same sky" being tweeted out by government officials and with the stanza posted on the sides of boxes of face masks sent as aid to China.
 Japan's private sector has donated over 3 million face masks along with $6.3 million in monetary donation.
 China's Foreign Minister spokesperson Geng Shuang lauded Japan for their support.

 Amidst the spread of COVID-19 pandemic in Japan, China responded in kind by donating 12,500 COVID-19 test kits in aid to Japan after reports that the country was running low on test kits, with a Chinese Foreign Ministry spokesperson saying in Japanese that "China and Japan are neighboring countries separated by only a narrow strip of water.
 Although there are no borders in fight against the spread of virus."
 As of 4 June 2021, Japan also donated 1.24 million doses of COVID-19 vaccines to Taiwan.
 This prompted a wave of gratitude from Taiwanese people, whereas the Chinese foreign ministry condemned Japan's move.

 On 2 December 2021, the Chinese Ministry of Foreign Affairs announced that it had summoned Japan's ambassador in Beijing, Hideo Tarumi, over remarks made by former Japanese Prime Minister Shinzo Abe on 1 December 2021 in support of Taiwan.
 In comments attributed to Chinese Deputy Foreign Minister.
 Hua Chunying, Beijing said Tokyo's envoy had been summoned over Abe's "irresponsible" remarks which presented a "brutal intervention" in China's internal affairs.
 On 28 December 2021, both Japan and China agreed to set up a military hotline to defuse potential crises over disputed islands and the Taiwan Strait.